voelkerb/powermeter/Firmware/Version_2/README.md

   ...
   ```

 ## Getting Data
-Finally, to get some data you have multiple possibilities.
+Finally, to get some high frequency data beyond whats possible using [#mqtt] out of the powermeters, you have multiple possibilities.

+### Using a stream server
+Use the command
+After setting a stream server address for each powermeter,
 ** Set the Stream Server.
 The device will automatically connect to this TCP server on port ```54322```
 ** command: _{"cmd":"streamServer", "payload":{"server":"<ServerAddress>"}}_
 * *MQTT*: